 Whether you’re looking to lose weight or simply make healthier choices, replacing empty calories with nutrient-dense foods is a great place to start.
 These low-carb alternatives will give your favourite comfort foods a low-carb, low-GI makeover, without compromising on taste.

-That’s where simple swaps—or low-carb alternatives—comes in.
+That’s where low carb alternatives come in.
 It involves swapping out starchy and sugary carbs that are easy to overeat, for equally-delicious and ultra-filling low-carb alternatives.
 Embracing simple swaps is one of the fastest ways to improve your day-to-day diet and means you can still enjoy the same meals as everyone else!

 Why choose low-carb alternatives?

-Carbs are your body’s primary source of energy.
-You might feel like they’re the enemy, but they’re actually an essential part of your diet.
-The secret isn’t to cut them out completely, but rather, to be smart about your carb choice.
+The secret to better health isn’t to cut carbs completely, but rather, to be smart about your carb choice.
 It’s the type, quality and quantity of carbohydrate in our diet which is important.

 Confused?
 Here’s a simple breakdown of carbs to get you started:

-- Fibrous (green) carbs — typically low GI: Found in most fresh fruits and vegetables, especially those grown above ground
+- Fibrous carbs: Typically low GI: Found in most fresh fruits and vegetables, especially those grown above ground

-- Sugary (white) carbs — typically high GI: Found in highly processed foods such as pizzas, biscuits, pastries, sweets, ice cream and processed juices
+- Sugary carbs: Typically high GI: Found in highly processed foods such as pizzas, biscuits, pastries, sweets, ice cream and processed juices

 Sugary carbs and starches provide your body with fast-release energy and cause your blood sugar to spike.
 Initially, this feels good.
 But this ‘sugar high’ is quickly followed by a significant fall, causing low energy, hunger pangs and sugar cravings.
 Fibrous carbs take longer to break down in the body and therefore take longer to impact blood sugar (if at all), which will help you to avoid the dreaded ‘sugar crash’ or mid-morning slump.